Brüno: Production

+In September 2008, video and photographs were released showing Baron Cohen (as Brüno) storming the catwalk with objects on his velcro outfit during an Ágatha Ruiz de la Prada fashion show in Milan (at which Paul McCartney also was present).
+Baron Cohen managed to walk down the runway for a few moments before lights were dimmed and security guards escorted him away.
+This occurred after Baron Cohen and his crew were allegedly stopped by security while attempting to enter back-stage at two other shows during Milan's fashion week.

 On November 2, 2008, Baron Cohen, dressed as Brüno, and his film crew were spotted at a Los Angeles rally that was in support of California's Proposition 8.

 On November 7, 2008, while appearing as an extra in a scene for the NBC TV series Medium, Baron Cohen interrupted a scene in character and was removed from the set.
 Production on the episode was shut down temporarily, though actor Miguel Sandoval, who was told that a cousin of NBC executive Ben Silverman would appear as an extra in the jury, has stated that he recognized Baron Cohen and played along, commenting, "It's one thing for Borat to go into an antique store in Georgia or Alabama.
 For Brüno to go on a TV show, he's among insiders.
 Most people knew who he was."

 The production team also deceived presidential candidate Ron Paul into being interviewed by Brüno by posing as an Austrian television reporter looking to question the congressman about economic issues.
 As soon as Brüno drops his trousers, the congressman storms out of the room.
 A spokeswoman for Paul commented on the incident.
 She said Baron Cohen's people were very deceptive in their tactics.
 At the time, he thought they were "legitimate" but later confessed to some concern.
 "I'm familiar with his work, so you can imagine how I feel about it," he said.
 Jesse Benton, senior vice-president of Ron Paul's Campaign for Liberty organization and former campaign spokesman for Paul, said Paul was not familiar with Baron Cohen's programme, Da Ali G Show.
 "If it's not on hard-core financial news, he doesn't follow it," Benton said.
 But, he added, "It sounds like it's going to be pretty funny."

 The scene filmed during a taping of The Richard Bey Show, however, was staged, and Bey was in on the joke, as his daytime show went off the air in 1996.
 The audience, however, was not made aware of the truth of the production.
 Similarly unaware of the true nature of the production was Paula Abdul, who, during her interview scene in the film, sat atop a Mexican landscaper and was presented with food adorned upon a man lying down on a cart wearing nothing but a "sock" over his penis.
 Abdul told a radio interviewer that she was "scarred" by the incident.

-Deleted scenes

-The trailers for the film shown in the U.S. included a scene in which Brüno shops for clothing at Sears, telling the sales clerk "You might find this very hard to believe, but I'm gay" to which the clerk responds "Okay", while maintaining an awkward posture.